ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Related Work

-Most density-based crowd counting methods typically frame the task as a regression problem, where the model is trained to minimize the blockwise mean squared error (MSE) between the predicted and ground-truth blockwise density maps \cite{zhang2016single, liu2019context, liu2019counting, ma2019bayesian, wang2020mobilecount, han2023steerer, guo2024regressor}.
+On the other hand, most density-based crowd counting methods typically frame the task as a regression problem, where the model is trained to minimize the blockwise mean squared error (MSE) between the predicted and ground-truth blockwise density maps \cite{zhang2016single, liu2019context, liu2019counting, ma2019bayesian, wang2020mobilecount, han2023steerer, guo2024regressor}.
 This loss function implicitly assumes that each blockwise count follows a Gaussian distribution centered at the predicted value.
-Although this formulation is simple and effective in many scenarios, it fails to capture the fundamental characteristics of count data, which is discrete, non-negative, and often exhibits a long-tailed distribution.
+This formulation fails to capture the discreteness and non-negativity of count data.
 DMCount \cite{wang2020distribution} addresses a different issue by reformulating density estimation as an Earth Mover’s Distance (EMD) problem.
 By minimizing the Wasserstein distance between predicted and ground-truth density maps, DMCount explicitly models the global transportation cost needed to match the predicted mass to the annotated points.
-This approach improves robustness to spatial misalignment and annotation noise.
-However, similar to MSE-based methods, it still operates entirely in a continuous density space, treating the density maps as divisible mass rather than integer-valued counts.
+Similar to MSE-based methods, it still operates entirely in a continuous density space, treating the density maps as divisible mass rather than integer-valued counts.
 Also, the exact computation of EMD scales poorly with the number of bins ($\mathcal{O}(n^3)$).
-In contrast, Bayesian Poisson Regression (BPR) is \cite{chan2009bayesian} an early attempt to model count from a discrete perspective.
-In BPR, an image is segmented into large regions, each assumed to follow a Poisson distribution, with the log-mean regressed from hand-crafted low-level features.
-While this formulation respects the discrete and non-negative nature of count data, the spatial segmentation is often coarse, and as a result, the independence assumption between regions is unrealistic in densely crowded scenes, where spatial correlation is strong.
-This issue can be mitigated by adopting a finer-grained modeling strategy by treating small blocks (e.g., $8\times8$ or $16\times16$) as the basic counting units.
-Local interactions tend to be weaker under this circumstance, so the assumption of blockwise independence becomes more plausible.

-In this work, we propose to model blockwise count distributions using \textbf{zero-inflated Poisson} (\textbf{ZIP}) regression.
-Unlike existing methods, the zero-inflated Poisson (ZIP) distribution better aligns with the empirical distribution of blockwise crowd counts, as it naturally captures their discreteness, non-negativity, long-tailedness, and zero-heaviness.